 Additive manufacturing, or industrial 3D-printing, is a revolutionary new method for cheaply and easily fabricating components.
 Its benefits include making it much more convenient to rapidly design and redesign prototypes and to create components out of composites that would be difficult or unfeasible to create using traditional subtractive manufacturing methods.

-Neutron Imaging Capabilities
+Neutron Imaging Methods & Capabilities

 Fast neutron imaging capabilities

 Fast neutron imaging relies on high-energy neutron radiation (greater than 1 MeV).
 Of the neutrons produced by Phoenix’s neutron generator, a portion travel through a collimator, which directs them into a straight beam through the object to be imaged.
 The neutrons which pass through the object create an image depicting the object’s inner structure.
-Fast, high-energy neutrons are best suited for imaging large or very dense objects.
+Fast, high-energy neutrons are best suited for applications like imaging large or very dense objects.

 - Neutron imaging of parts up to 14” x 17” x 12”